 – If one or more of the following conditions are true, CpbDelayOffset is set equal to the value of the buffering period SEI message syntax element cpb_delay_offset, and DpbDelayOffset is set equal to the value of the buffering period SEI message syntax element dpb_delay_offset, where the buffering period SEI message containing the syntax elements is selected as specified in subclause C.1:

-– Access unit n is a BLA access unit for which each coded picture has nal_unit_type equal to BLA_W_RADL or BLA_N_LP, and the value of irap_cpb_params_present_flag of the buffering period SEI message is equal to 1.
+– Access unit n includes a BLA picture with nuh_layer_id equal to 0 and nal_unit_type equal to BLA_W_RADL or BLA_N_LP, and the value of irap_cpb_params_present_flag of the buffering period SEI message is equal to 1.

-– Access unit n is a BLA access unit for which each coded picture has nal_unit_type equal to BLA_W_LP or is a CRA access unit, and the value of irap_cpb_params_present_flag of the buffering period SEI message is equal to 1, and UseAltCpbParamsFlag for access unit n is equal to 1.
+– Access unit n includes a BLA picture with nuh_layer_id equal to 0 and nal_unit_type equal to BLA_W_LP or includes a CRA picture with nuh_layer_id equal to 0, and the value of irap_cpb_params_present_flag of the buffering period SEI message is equal to 1, and UseAltCpbParamsFlag for access unit n is equal to 1.

 – Otherwise, CpbDelayOffset and DpbDelayOffset are both set equal to 0.